 Lisa Rollans and her team develop each facility’s internal operating permit, creating a ‘recipe for success.’

-What may be the hardest part of Lisa Rollans’ job as Aera’s process assurance lead isn’t keeping up with Occupational Safety and Health Administration (OSHA) requirements for highly hazardous chemicals.
+What may be the hardest part of Lisa Rollans’ job as Aera’s process manager isn’t keeping up with Occupational Safety and Health Administration (OSHA) requirements for highly hazardous chemicals.

 Nor is it ensuring that facilities comply with OSHA regulations through the company’s internal operating permits (IOPs).